pulumi/examples/azure-py-virtual-data-center/README.md

     $ pulumi config set peer prod
     $ pulumi up
     ```
-    Note: it isn't yet [possible](https://github.com/pulumi/pulumi/issues/2800) to discover the Pulumi organization from within the program, which is why you need to set a configuration variable.
+    Note: it isn't yet [possible](https://github.com/pulumi/pulumi/issues/2800) to discover the Pulumi organization from within the program, which is why you need to set the `org` configuration variable for each stack that needs to peer with another stack.

+    If you later destroy a stack, you need to remove the corresponding `peer` variable in the other stack.
+If you want to tear down the peerings, you should remove the variables in both stacks:

+    ```bash
+    $ pulumi stack select prod
+    $ pulumi config rm peer
+    $ pulumi stack select dr
+    $ pulumi config rm peer
+    ```
+    The next time you use the `pulumi up` command for each stack, the peerings will be removed.

 1. When you are finished experimenting, you can destroy all of the resources, and the stacks: